casenblurg/NCPA_Rovers_ROS2/LT2/Basic Development Environment.md

 > Note: This documentation already assumes you have a basic understanding of key concepts such as: [*C++*](https://www.w3schools.com/cpp/), [*OOP*](https://en.wikipedia.org/wiki/Object-oriented_programming), [*ROS2*](https://docs.ros.org/en/humble/index.html), as well as other pieces of documentation in this repository.
 This should be one of the last documents you read.
 >
 > Additionally, while Python can be used for all source code, it is notably slower than C++.
 Thus C++ will be used in this documentation.
-You should already be aware of the slight [package](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html#what-makes-up-a-ros-2-package) and [programming](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.html) differences between Python and C++
+You should already be aware of the slight [package](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html#what-makes-up-a-ros-2-package) and [programming](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.html) differences between Python and C++.

 ## Theory

 ### Assigning Tasks to Nodes
 ROS2 allows us to separate different processes into separate nodes.
-To take full advantage of this, we need to group related tasks that the rover must do into nodes.
+To take full advantage of this, we need to group related tasks that the rover must do into **nodes**.

 Take caution not to separate out tasks *too much* as this will add unnecessary complexity.
 For example: Arming and Disarming probably don't need separate nodes at the beginning of a project, just as moving left, right, forward, and backwards could also be grouped into one node.

 Of course, none of this is a hard and fast rule.
 For example, if there are a series of steps -- separate from those needed to arm the rover -- it may be a good idea create another node to handle disarming.

 ### ROS2 Topics
 The XRCE-DDS bridge creates `/fmu/in/*` and `/fmu/out/*` topics.
-As the names hint at, **in topics** handle data going *into the PixHawk*, and **out topics** handle going *out from the PixHawk*.
+As the names hint at, **in topics** handle data going *into the PixHawk*, and **out topics** handle data going *out from the PixHawk*.

 To communicate with `/fmu/*` topics, you must use [`px4_msgs`](https://github.com/PX4/px4_msgs).
 These messages standardize the variables that are expected by the PixHawk.